makrai/notes/hu2003-multiling-multitask-benchmark.md

 ### Cross-lingual transfer gap

 * i.e. the difference between English test set and all other languages in Tab 3
-* This comparison should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, i.e. POS, NER, MLQA, and TyDiQA-GoldP
+* should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, i.e. POS, NER, MLQA, and TyDiQA-GoldP
   * differences in scores may not be linearly related
 * powerful models such as XLM-R reduce the gap significantly